 I earned a Master's of Science Degree in Community Counseling in 1999 and a Bachelor's of Science Degree in Psychology in 1995.
 Through various roles in my past, I've gained experience in adoption, parenting training, the child welfare system, doula work, individual therapy, group therapy, and couples therapy.

-I specialize in working with adults and teens on a variety of concerns, including relationships, grief & loss, trauma, anxiety, depression, general wellness & health, setting healthy boundaries, improving self confidence, and parenting.
+I specialize in working with adults on a variety of concerns, including relationships, grief & loss, trauma, anxiety, depression, general wellness & health, setting healthy boundaries, improving self confidence, and parenting.
 I've been providing counseling in the Black Hills since 2015, and prior to that, in Colorado.
-I offer a variety of treatment options, including Cognitive Behavior Therapy, Internal Family Systems, Gottman Method couples therapy, EMDR (trauma focused therapy), trauma informed therapy, and I provide all my clients with a strength based approach.
+I hold a counseling license in South Dakota, Wyoming, and Colorado, and I offer a variety of treatment options, including Cognitive Behavior Therapy, Internal Family Systems, Gottman Method-based couples therapy, and EMDR (trauma focused therapy).
+I am trauma informed, and provide all my clients with a strength based approach.
 My passion is helping couples improve communication, manage conflict, and enhance their relationships with one another.